BuilderBench: The Building Blocks of Intelligent Agents: Related Works

 AI benchmarks have driven progress in the field.
 Benchmarks such as MNIST~\citep{mnist}, ImageNet~\citep{russakovsky2015imagenetlargescalevisual}, Atari~\citep{bellemare_2013atari}, Gym~\citep{brockman2016openaigym}, WMT~\citep{chelba2014billionwordbenchmarkmeasuring}, SWE-bench~\citep{jimenez2024swebenchlanguagemodelsresolve}, ARC-AGI~\citep{chollet2019measureintelligence} have propelled research in deep learning, vision, RL and natural language processing.
-The aim of BuilderBench is to similarly propel research on generalist agents.
+The aim of BuilderBench is to similarly propel research on agents that learn through trial and error.
 Below we discuss various aspects of this problem and prior attempts to tackle and benchmark them.

 Reinforcement learning (RL) studies agents that learn through interaction.
 Standard RL benchmarks~\citep{bellemare_2013atari, brockman2016openaigym, tassa2018deepmindcontrolsuite, crafter, küttler2020nethacklearningenvironment, koyamada2023pgx, bonnet2024jumanji} have agents learn to maximize hand-designed rewards to solve a task of interest.
-These environments require agents to extract their own knowledge and novel solutions~(e.g., endlessly bouncing the ball in breakout from DQN~\citep{mnih2013atari} or the famous move 37 from AlphaGo~\citep{Silver_2016_alphago}).
+These environments require agents to extract their own knowledge and novel solutions~(e.g., endlessly bouncing the ball in breakout from DQN~\citep{mnih2013atari} or the famous ``Move 37'' from AlphaGo~\citep{Silver_2016_alphago}).
 However, these environments focus on solving a small range of tasks.
 As a result, RL agents typically possess narrow or poor generalization capabilities~\citep{kirk_2023gen}.
-The type of generalization that is desired is not just towards perturbed observations or dynamics~\citep{stone2021distractingcontrolsuite, cobbe2020leveragingproceduralgenerationbenchmark}, but towards solving diverse unseen tasks~\citep{epistemic_pomdp}.
+Recently, such environments have also been adapted to evaluate language model or vision model based agents~\cite{stojanovski2025reasoninggymreasoningenvironments, paglieri2025balrogbenchmarkingagenticllm, guertler2025textarena}.
+But ultimately the adaptations face the same problem.
+The type of generalization that is desired is not just towards perturbed observations or dynamics~\citep{stone2021distractingcontrolsuite, cobbe2020leveragingproceduralgenerationbenchmark}, but towards learning to solve diverse unseen tasks~\citep{epistemic_pomdp}.